-Carole is based in Quebec and has been a circus flyer for the majority of her life.
-Her Russian Bar trio, The White Crow, won several festivals including Festival du Cirque de Demain à Paris (Gold), Monte Carlo International Circus Festival (Silver Clown), International Circus Festival of Budapest (Silver trophee).
-Her high level of performance and artistry lead her to three different Cirque du Soleil Shows, traditional and contemporary circuses and a Hollywood movie set.
-Carole holds a diploma in education and is soon completing a master diploma in creative project management.
-Since 2018, Carole has been the artistic coordinator and programming assistant at the St. John’s International CircusFest and coordinates projects at D’Arts et de rêves.
+Carole has been a circus flyer for the majority of her life.
+Her Russian Bar trio, The White Crow, won several festivals including Festival du Cirque de Demain à Paris (Gold), Monte Carlo International Circus Festival (Silver Clown), International Circus Festival of Budapest (Silver trophy).
+Her high level of performance and artistry lead her to three different Cirque du Soleil shows, traditional and contemporary circuses and a Hollywood movie set.
+She holds a Bachelors in Education and a Masters Diploma in Creative Project Management.
+Carole is now the co-artistic director of the St. John’s International CircusFest and is involved with different circus companies in Quebec city.

-Jay is an award winning (PCAM Close Up Magic 2020, 1st place) multidisciplinary artist who is sure to leave you on the edge of your seat!
-Jay began her journey as a magician at the age of 12, secretly studying at home and has since performed in many different settings.
+Jay Flair is an award winning multidisciplinary artist who is sure to leave you on the edge of your seat!
 From busking to solo stage shows, from adult only drag and burlesque shows to children’s parties; Jay is familiar with a wide range of audiences and performance styles.
 Jay’s acts, from circus stunts to sleight of hand, make use of her experiences in life and she strives to be inclusive to all who may find themselves in her audience.

 Stephanie has been a company member and performer of Firefly Theatre & Circus since 2013 and a student since 2009.
 She was so excited to join the Firefly team as Director of Operations and Special Events in 2021.
 She has a true passion for Aerial and Circus Arts.
 She has performed in many productions put on by Firefly such as KOLABO and PANACHE.
 She has been involved in many corporate and charitable events including the Canada 150 celebration at Roger’s Place, performing along with Canadian artist Sarah McLachlan.
 Stephanie is a Franco-Albertan.
-She is fluent in English and French both spoken and written.
 She is excited to be the festival’s French representative and producer.